Vince Sanders: Early life

 Vince Sanders (aka Vinson J. Sanders) was born in 1935 on a small farm in Waldo, Florida, a sprawling railroad community about 50 miles south of Jacksonville.
 His mother and his father divorced when Vince was six months old, thereby relegating much of his formative years to the tutelage of his grandparents.

 After being forced to adjust to several schools, Vince wound up at the historic Jones High School in Orlando in 1948.
 In his junior year of high school, he suffered a dislocated hip, causing him to sit out a full school term.
 Following his mother's second marriage, he became a permanent resident of Orlando, with a new stepfather.
 His mother provided as much wisdom for him as she could, for which Vince often credits her as his eventual sculptor in life.
-After pursuing a military career and further education, Sanders moved to Chicago, where he studied speech and drama under the renowned Ethel Minns Lucas of the Chicago Conservatory and the EML School of Speech and Drama.
+After pursuing a military career and further education, Sanders moved to Chicago, where he studied speech and drama under Ethel Minns Lucas of the Chicago Conservatory and the EML School of Speech and Drama.

 Career

 Sanders began his radio career at WBEE-AM in Chicago as an on-air actor in 1958.
-In addition, he was notably active as a theatrical performer. while simultaneously performing weekends at the (Joe) Louis Theater under the tutelage of renowned playwright Theodore Ward, who specifically sought Sanders to play the lead role of Joshua Tain in his three-act drama with music, Our Lan’.
+In addition, he was active as a theatrical performer, while simultaneously performing weekends at the (Joe) Louis Theater under the tutelage of playwright Theodore Ward, who sought Sanders to play the lead role of Joshua Tain in his three-act drama with music, Our Lan’.
 Most of his performances back then, including his radio theatre appearances, were unpaid under the auspices of Community Theatre.

-As a rising Chicago personality whose baritone voice brought him growing kudos, Sanders appeared in productions of wide-ranging genre for several main-line companies including Hull House Theatre, the American Negro Opera Guild, the Richard B. Harrison Players, and the Southside Center for Performing Arts.
+Sanders appeared in productions of wide-ranging genre for several main-line companies including Hull House Theatre, the American Negro Opera Guild, the Richard B. Harrison Players, and the Southside Center for Performing Arts.

-In 1963, Sanders served as Theatre Consultant for the American Negro Emancipation Centennial Exposition in Chicago in 1963 and narrated NBC’s award-winning documentary One More River.
+In 1963, Sanders served as Theatre Consultant for the American Negro Emancipation Centennial Exposition in Chicago in 1963 and narrated NBC’s documentary One More River.

-It was also in the early 1960s that he began his popular call-in radio talk show, Opinion.
-His many guests over more than eight years included some with the highest profiles among African-American newsmakers as well as other celebrities.
+It was also in the early 1960s that he began his call-in radio talk show, Opinion.
+His guests over more than eight years included some with the highest profiles among African-American newsmakers as well as other celebrities.
 During this period, Sanders also hosted a call-in talk show and a quiz contest over WCIU-TV, Chicago’s Channel 26.
 At WCIU, he was often called to work with Don Cornelius—before his Soul Train fame—and Roy Wood as anchor on A Black’s View of the News.

 Sanders was a special correspondent for KPOI radio in Honolulu, Hawaii, in 1968.

 In 1969 he introduced the nation's first black and white stand-up comedy team, Tim and Tom, and managed them for four years before their break-up.